Advice and Information

 Why are the collared doves in my garden dying?

 Sadly, collared doves are one of the main sufferers of a disease called trichomoniasis (canker).
 It affects the upper digestive tract causing lesions in the birds throats making it difficult to feed and eventually to breathe.
+The infected bird may die of starvation or possibly choking.
+It is not caused by anything that you have done.

 However, you can help to prevent it from spreading.
 The best course of action is to stop feeding for at least a month.
 Sweep up and dispose of any left over food and, if possible disinfect all feeding areas.